 This period saw the rise of Lehenga choli, Churidaar, and Silk Sarees.
-Airlines were putting great thought on the type of dresses Air Hostesses were wearing.
-Only the most expensive of textiles were being used for the purpose.
+Airlines were putting great thoughts on the type of dresses Air Hostesses were wearing.
+Only the most expensive textiles were being used for design.

 The year of 1973, Air India came up with an ad that read “Next time you fly 747 to New York, be unfaithful.”

 This was the beginning of the whole sultry appeal given to the Air Hostess persona.

 India devoted the 1980s thru the early 200s to the colorful saree uniforms.